Circuit-Dude/SSD1306_Tiva_Launchpad_Example/README.md

 The displaying of the bitmap on the OLED has some tomfoolery involved with it.
 This comes as a result of the OLED graphics data addressing.

+If you want to compile / use this code you'll need to add a couple CMSIS libraries from Keil.
+  - Device startup
+  - CMSIS core.

+You can do this at the beginning of project creation or by clicking the manage runtime environment and adding them at any point post project creation.